dodoleonarnci/minecraft-ai/tutorials/set_an_api_key_as_an_environment_variable.md

 # Set an API Key as an Environment Variable

-Environment variables are a secure and flexible way to store secrets like API keys without hardcoding them into your codebase.
-This tutorial explains how to set an environment variable for an API key on Windows, macOS, and Linux, and how to make it persistent across sessions.
+Environment variables are a secure and flexible way to manage secrets like API keys without hardcoding them into your codebase.
+This tutorial covers how to set environment variables on Windows, macOS, and Linux, and how to make them persistent across sessions.

+In `minecraft-ai` and `minecraft-ai-python`, when a key is not found in the `keys.json` file, the system will automatically check for a corresponding environment variable.
+If the variable exists, its value will be used in place of the missing key.

 ---